bitcraze/bitcraze-website/src/products/crazyflie-2-1.md

 {% row_icon_text_links How it works; fa-cogs %}
 {% row_text %}

 The Crazyflie 2.1 is a versatile open source flying development platform that only weighs 27g and fits in the palm of your hand.
-C

 It's not only a good flyer, the Crazyflie 2.1 is also equipped with low-latency/long-range radio as well as Bluetooth LE.
 This gives you the option of downloading our app and using your mobile device as a controller or,